bvieira/sv4git/README.md

         fix: Bug Fixes

     sections: # Array with each section of release note.
 Check template section for more information.
-        - name: Features # Name used on section name.
+        - name: Features # Name used on section.
           section-type: commits # Type of the section, supported types: commits, breaking-changes.
           commit-types: [feat] # Commit types for commit section-type, one commit type cannot be in more than one section.
         - name: Bug Fixes